MakeCollective/vyom-api-example/README.md

             "dictated_start_date": "1970-01-01T00:00:00.000Z",
             "dictated_end_date": "1970-01-01T00:00:00.000Z",
             "inclusion": [
-                "Take a look of  amazing view of NewZealand ,beautiful mountain and nature " ],
+                "Take a look of amazing view of New Zealand, beautiful mountain and nature" ],
             "exclusion": [
-                "1-Government Service Tax as applicable on the above rates " ],
+                "1-Government Service Tax as applicable on the above rates" ],
             "highlight": [
-                "Take a look of  amazing view of NewZealand ,beautiful mountain and nature " ],
+                "Take a look of amazing view of New Zealand, beautiful mountain and nature" ],
             "country_code": "NZ",
             "images": [